 If treatment with medications is unsuccessful, breathing may need to be assisted by the insertion of a breathing tube into the lungs.
 If the throat is too swollen for a breathing tube to be inserted, an incision into the trachea (tracheostomy) may be required.
 A tracheostomy allows the breathing tube to be inserted more directly into the lungs.

 For allergies to bee and wasp stings, it is possible to reduce the severity of future reactions – or even prevent them altogether – through a treatment known as immunotherapy.
-This may also be referred to as desensitisation.
+This may also be referred to as de-sensitisation.

 Immunotherapy is generally only recommended for severe anaphylactic reactions where there are breathing difficulties or loss of consciousness.
 It is not recommended for local reactions.
+Skin prick tests can be performed to identify people likely to suffer more severe reactions to insect stings.

 Avoidance measures to reduce the probability of a sting are important for allergic individuals.
 Allergy New Zealand recommends the following measures:

-- Wear closed footwear when outside
+- Wear closed footwear and clothes that cover your limbs when outside

 - Rubbish should be disposed of promptly — wasps are attracted to rubbish and rotting fruit

-- Avoid eating sweets outdoors
+- Avoid consuming sweets and sugary drinks outdoors

-- Have some one else do the gardening and the lawns
+- Have someone else do the gardening and the lawns

 - Use an insect repellent.